Julie Hesmondhalgh: Television

-From 22 January 2015, Hesmondhalgh played the role of Cleo Whitaker in the Channel 4 drama series Cucumber, written by Russell T Davies.
+From 22 January 2015, she played the role of Cleo Whitaker in the Channel 4 drama series Cucumber, written by Russell T Davies.
 She also appeared in the BBC Four film Black Roses: The Killing of Sophie Lancaster, a television film about the murder of Sophie Lancaster.
 Hesmondhalgh played the role of Sophie's mother, Sylvia Lancaster, a role which she previously portrayed on stage.
-Hesmondhalgh is friends with Sylvia Lancaster and patron of the Sophie Lancaster Foundation.
+Hesmondhalgh was friends with Sylvia Lancaster is a former patron of the Sophie Lancaster Foundation.
 In 2015, Hesmondhalgh won a Royal Television Society Award for Best Female Actor in a Drama for her role as Sylvia.

-In 2015, Hesmondhalgh appeared in an episode of the BBC drama Moving On, with Shane Richie and John Thomson, as well as the one episode of Inside No 9, written by Steve Pemberton and Reece Shearsmith.
+Also in 2015, Hesmondhalgh appeared in an episode of the BBC drama Moving On, with Shane Richie and John Thomson, as well as one episode of Inside No. 9, written by Steve Pemberton and Reece Shearsmith.

 In 2016, Hesmondhalgh joined the cast of acclaimed drama thriller Happy Valley for its second series on BBC One.
 She was offered the role by creator, writer and executive producer Sally Wainwright.
-Hesmondhalgh's character Amanda Wadsworth, is a midwife and working mother from Yorkshire who has a fraught relationship with her husband, John (Kevin Doyle).
+Hesmondhalgh's character Amanda Wadsworth is a midwife and working mother from Yorkshire who has a fraught relationship with her husband, John (Kevin Doyle).

 In 2017, Hesmondhalgh played the role of rape victim Trish in the third and final series of Broadchurch on ITV.

-In 2018, Hesmondhalgh was announced as a guest star in the Doctor Who episode "Kerblam!".
+She appeared as a guest star in the Doctor Who episode "Kerblam!".

 In 2019, Hesmondhalgh played Amanda in the first episode of the final season of Channel 4's Catastrophe with Rob Delaney and Sharon Horgan.
-In March 2019, it was announced that Hesmondhalgh would be appearing in a new six part ITV comedy drama, The Trouble with Maggie Cole, with Dawn French.

-In 2019 Methuen Drama published her Working Diary as part of their Theatre Makers series.
-She is, with writer Becx Harrison and visual artist Grant Archer, co-founder of Take Back, a Manchester-based theatre collective dedicated to making script in hand rapid responses to social and political events.

-In 2020, Hesmondhalgh played Heather in the third series of The A Word.
+She appeared in the six-part ITV comedy drama The Trouble with Maggie Cole, with Dawn French, in 2020.
+Also in 2020, Hesmondhalgh played Heather in the third series of The A Word.

 In May 2021, Hesmondhalgh played Nancy in the BBC1 series The Pact, alongside Laura Fraser, Rakie Ayola, Eiry Thomas, Aneurin Barnard and Jason Hughes.
 The series, set in Wales, was written by Pete McTighe.

-In 2021, Hesmondhalgh started narrating the revival of The Weakest Link, taking over from Jon Briggs.
+In 2021, Hesmondhalgh began narrating the revival of The Weakest Link, taking over from Jon Briggs.

+In January 2024, she starred as Suzanne Sercombe, wife of subpostmaster Alan Bates, the main character in the ITV1 drama Mr Bates vs The Post Office, which was based on true events surrounding the British Post Office scandal.